This post may contain affiliate links. Please read my full disclosure policy here.

 - Attend a Music Festival or Concert

 - Try a trivia night: lots of bars and restaurants host these.
 Enjoy teaming up and putting your heads together.
+Sporcle is a website/app that has fun trivia quizzes in every category if you’d prefer to have trivia night at home.

 - Go dancing: If you don’t know how, lots of places will offer a dance lesson early in the evening before the party officially starts.

 - Get a room: Yes, I am suggesting getting a hotel room for a few hours.
-You can take a little picnic and some champagne, bring along some massage oil and reconnect.
+You can take a little picnic and some champagne, bring along some massage oil and…reconnect.